gomorpheus/morpheus-apidoc/source/includes/_servers.md

 Parameter | Description
 --------- | -----------
-:id | ID of the Server
+id | ID of the Server

 ### URL Parameters

 Parameter | Description
 --------- | -----------
-:accountId | ID of the Tenant
+accountId | ID of the Tenant

 ## Delete a Host